 Mental health courses

 This course list details all of the courses and qualifications that are subsidised through Jobs and Skills WA, in areas relating to the healthcare, community services and social assistance sectors.
-It includes free skill sets (short courses), and qualifications with course fees reduced through Lower Fees, Local Skills
+It includes fee-free courses and skill sets, and low fee qualifications.

 Using this course list

-• To find out more about a course, select its title and then select a TAFE or training provider from the list presented
+- To find out more about a course, select its title for further information.

 In this course list we have included study areas that are aligned with the healthcare, community services and social assistance sectors, but please note that not all courses presented in the list will be specifically for the mental health field.
 If you would prefer to see only the mental health courses, please select 'Mental Health' from the 'Study Area' list.